Asymptotic confidence bands for the histogram regression estimator: Abstract

 \section{Abstract}

-In a multivariate nonparametric regression model with a H\"older continuous regression function and heteroscedastic noise asymptotic uniform confidence bands are constructed based on the histogram estimator.
-The radius of the confidence bands does not depend on an extreme value distribution, but instead can be numerically calculated for the chosen binning.
+Asymptotic uniform confidence bands are constructed for a multivariate nonparametric regression model with heteroscedastic noise, employing histogram estimators under flexible partition conditions.
+The construction is especially applicable to unsmooth regression functions of H\"older regularity less than one.
+While the radius of the confidence bands could be approximated via the Gumbel distribution, our construction does not depend on an extreme value distribution, but instead can be explicitly calculated for the chosen partition.